ThakurSanskarSingh/Complete-C-codebase/README.md

    Open a pull request on the original repository.
 Provide a descriptive title and explain the purpose of your contribution.

 8. **Review and Merge:**
    Your pull request will be reviewed by the maintainers.
-Once approved, it will be merged into the main repository.
+Once approved, it will be merged into the main repository....

 ## Disclaimer